SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Cuba, Haiti, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Ecuador, Peru, Bolivia, Chile & Paraguay has been merged into American Trade Federation (Neutral Trade Nation)
 - Saudi Arabia, Yemen & Oman has been merged into Middle East Trade Federation (Neutral Trade Nation)
 - Tibet & Bhutan has been merged into Himalayan Trade Federation (Neutral Trade Nation)

+#### Germany
+- Added Llapland mechanic which grants germany resource rights to Llapland if they control oslo
+- Befriend Turkey focus removed from the focus tree
+- USSR wargoal focus now takes 14 days
+- Befriend Japan takes 7 days
+- Rudolf Hess now gives +25% political power instead of 15%
+- Jaegernotprogramm for is now constantly visible, lasts 1 year (90 days in vanilla) and only requires you to be at war